| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 joint_Func_b |

-The prior joint probability distribution of the parameters |
+prior distribution function of model parameters |

 Lowerbounds |

-The lower limit of the prior distribution for each parameter |
+vector of lower ends of ranges of prior distribution for model parameters. |

 Upperbounds |

-The upper limit of the prior distribution for each parameter |
+vector of upper ends of ranges of prior distribution for model parameters. |

 link |